 - What is the basic organizational structure of your company?

-When a sponsor takes a look at your business plan, all these details should be present.
+When a sponsor looks at your business plan, all these details should be present.
 Make sure to include financial projections for the next five years.
-If you’re having trouble creating a solid business plan, you can take advantage of a paper writing service and allow professional business writers to enhance the professionalism of your plan.
+If you need help creating a solid business plan, you can take advantage of a paper writing service and allow professional business writers to enhance the professionalism of your plan.

 Craft an Executive Summary

-An executive summary is a short piece of text (200-300 words) that acts as a mission statement.
-The executive summary should tell:Details about the type of sponsorship that you’re seeking (short-term, long-term, event-based, etc.)
+An executive summary is a short text (200-300 words) that acts as a mission statement.
+The executive summary should tell:Details about the type of sponsorship you're seeking (short-term, long-term, event-based, etc.)

 The reason why you seek this sponsorship

 The main benefits that the sponsors will receive once signing the contractThe executive summary is very similar to a cover letter.
-It is the document that captures the attention of your prospect, and the document that forges the initial impression.
+It is the document that captures your prospect's attention and forges the initial impression.

-Make your prospects feel that you’ve taken a lot of time to research their company before contacting them by personalizing each of the executive summaries that you send to different contacts.
+Make your prospects feel that you've taken a lot of time to research their company before contacting them by personalizing each executive summary executive summary.

 Send the Pitch and Follow Up